kishpish/HYDRA-BERT/docs/SIMULATION_GUIDE.md

 ## Running ACTUAL FEBio and OpenCarp Simulations

-This guide explains how to run real finite element simulations (not surrogate models) to validate HYDRA-BERT's therapeutic predictions.
+This guide explains how to run real finite element simulations to validate HYDRA-BERT's therapeutic predictions.

 ---